bpowell122/tomodrgn/docs/_source/quickstart/installation.rst

 Run a comprehensive end-to-end test of all commands with multiple options (except Jupyter notebooks).
 Takes about 50 minutes on a MacBook, about 10 minutes on an Ubuntu workstation with a 4060Ti.
 Produces about 1 GB of outputs in ``testing/outputs``.
+Also serves as a useful reference for commonly used command syntax.

 .. code-block:: bash

     cd testing
-    python ./quicktest.py

-    # a useful reference for commonly used command syntax
     python ./commandtest.py